Department of Creative

 variety of shots

 3. Create a contact sheet of all your photos.
-Pick your best 12 - 15 shots.
-Submit for approval.
+Post it on your website using a contact sheet or print and submit for approval.
+Pick your best 12 - 15 shots to use in your display

 What to Include in your Presentation